Sardis, south Pembrokeshire: Worship

 Sardis Baptist Chapel was built in 1822.
 The minister for Pembroke Dock, quoted in an 1851 religious census, described the congregation as scattered, with the weather sometimes greatly affecting attendance.
+Chapel registers are held by Dyfed Family History Society.

+Sardis falls under the Church in Wales parish of Burton.
+The church of St Mary's is a grade II* listed building.

 Armed robbery

 An armed robbery in the village helped lead to the apprehension and eventual conviction of serial killer John Cooper for murders committed in the 1980s.